dansmyers/HonorsThesisGuide/README.md

 Structure the Results section as a series of numbered subsections, each presenting one of your main conclusions.

-- First write down your key conclusions, in order of best-supported to least-supported, then write down one sentence summaries of the supporting evidence for each conclusion.
+- First, write down your key conclusions, in order of most-supported to least-supported, then write down one sentence summaries of the supporting evidence for each conclusion.

     Note that some results may have several pieces of supporting evidence, some may only have one.
 The strength of a conclusion isn't determined by the *quantity* of evidence that you present.
 Trying to overwhelm a reader with low-quality data can backfire on you.